Lewis Plastic Surgery: Gordon Lewis, MD

 We suggest taking a week off work, but some patients may return to work earlier if they don’t perform any heavy lifting.
 Swelling and bruising may be present for several weeks, but you should be fully recovered in 2 to 4 weeks.

-Your first postoperative visit will be scheduled about 2 to 4 days after the procedure.
+You will return for your first postoperative visit about 2 to 4 days after the procedure.
 A few more follow-up appointments are scheduled during the recovery period.
-In the first few days you may experience mild discomfort, bruising and swelling, all of which are considered normal and treated with prescription medicine.
+In the first few days, you may experience mild discomfort, bruising, and swelling, all of which are considered normal and treated with prescription medicine.

-You should wear a special supportive garment for 5 to 7 days after which you may resume wearing soft, non-underwire bras.
-Detailed instructions on how to care for the incisions, when to resume exercise and other pertinent facts are provided prior to surgery.
+You should wear a special support garment for 5 to 7 days after which you may resume wearing soft, non-underwire bras.
+Detailed instructions on how to care for the incisions, when to resume exercise, and other pertinent facts are provided prior to surgery.

 It typically takes about 2 to 3 months before the final results of your procedure become apparent, which happens once the tissues have softened and all swelling is resolved.

 All surgical procedures include some inherent risks.
 To minimize the risks, ensure your surgery is conducted in a safe and secure environment using the latest surgical techniques by checking the certifications and accreditation of your surgeon.
 Accreditation boards and bodies are there to protect you.